HaploConduct/HaploConduct/README.md

 For reference-guided assembly, HaploConduct depends on [samtools](http://samtools.sourceforge.net) and the [bwa mem](http://bio-bwa.sourceforge.net/) aligner.

-To summarize, please **download and install the following dependencies**:
+To summarize, please download and install the following dependencies:

 * g++ with boost libraries
 * [rust-overlaps](https://github.com/jbaaijens/rust-overlaps)